hack-of-all-codes/project-kwl-remake/README.md

 # Remake: KWL Project
 Got bored today and decided to make some Evil Plans for Remaking the KWL Project from the ground up.
+Only 1 rule that I need to follow: Only use EC2 machines for everything

 ## Wishlist: Data Harvesting
 - Create separate Spring Boot modules for each type of harvesting